 4. Find the loan type that works best for you

 Take the time to learn about the different types of mortgages and how they can impact you as a borrower.
 Everyone’s situation is different, so there’s no one-size-fits-all.
 Many people still believe they need a 20% down payment for a home and only banks offer loans.
-This is not the case, as some borrowers can receive a conventional loan with as little as a 3% down payment, and a government USDA loan requires no down payment.
+This is not the case, as there are many non-bank lenders and some borrowers can receive a conventional loan with as little as a 3% down payment.
+And for some borrowers a government-backed USDA loan requires no down payment.
 Review the types of loan programs available to you based on your financial situation.

 5. Get pre-approved

 Pre-approval is one of the most important steps in the home buying process.
 It informs you about what loan terms you can work with and reflects your commitment to the process.
 In addition, most real estate agents will require a pre-approval before they begin helping you shop for your first home.
 However, a pre-approval does not guarantee that you’re in the clear.
-At any time your lender can check your financial and employment standing.
-It’s critical that you maintain your financial status quo and do not open new lines of credits, make large purchases, move money between accounts, change jobs, etc.
+At any time during the application process, your lender can check your financial and employment standing.
+It’s critical that you maintain your financial status quo and do not open new lines of credit, make large purchases, move large sums of money between accounts, change jobs, etc.

 6. Find a real estate professional